dizzweb-GmbH/dizzbase/README.md

 ## Installation
 Install the module locally ```npm install dizzbase``` to ensure the module can load auxilliary files at runtime.

-(If you want to develop dizzbase, download the code from github and install the required pacakges: ```npm install express socket.io pg-logical-replication dotenv argon2 jsonwebtoken```)
+(If you want to develop dizzbase, download the code from github and install the required packages: ```npm install express socket.io pg-logical-replication dotenv argon2 jsonwebtoken```)

 ## Configuration of the backend server